Ravy-LFL/convertisseur_format_fichier_bioinfo_omics/README.md

 ## Usage :

-`python3 FormatTools.py convert input output`
+`python3 FormatTools.py convert input output`.

-Note than the single tools can be used as follow : `python3 script.py input output`
+Note than the single tools can be used as follow : `python3 script.py input output`.

+The output is a new file in the new format.